genestack/user-docs/docs/user-guide/doc-odm-user-guide/attachment-transformation.md

 ![Sample-group](../doc-odm-user-guide/doc-odm-user-guide/images/attachments-transformation-samples.png)

-To retrieve transformation job logs simply use jod id in POST `transformations/jobs/{id}/logs` endpoint.
+To retrieve transformation job logs simply use job id in POST `transformations/jobs/{id}/logs` endpoint.

 !!! danger "Transformation job logs are stored for 2 weeks as default in the system"